Returning to work

 - you can't do the type of work you used to do due to injury

-- you have to be flexible and balance work and other commitments
+- you need to be flexible and balance work and other commitments

 - your work has changed and you need to learn new skills.